 The proponents of ABA Model Rule 8.4(g) generally claim that it will not affect a lawyer's ability to refuse to represent a client.
 They point to the language in the rule that it "does not limit the ability of a lawyer to accept, decline, or withdraw from a representation in accordance with Rule 1.16."
-But in the one state to have adopted ABA Model Rule 8.4(g), the Vermont Supreme Court explained in its accompanying Comment [4] that "[t]he optional
+But when the Vermont Supreme Court adopted ABA Model Rule 8.4(g), it explained in accompanying Comment [4] that "[t]he optional grounds for withdrawal set out in Rule 1.16(b) must also be understood in light of Rule 8.4(g).
+They cannot be based on discriminatory or harassing intent without violating that rule."
+The Vermont Supreme Court further explained that, under the mandatory withdrawal provision of Rule 1.16(a), "a lawyer should withdraw if she or he concludes that she or he cannot avoid violating Rule 8.4(g)."173